Sarah Arebu Tahir Foundation Primary School

 In Negash, Albuko Woreda, the former Jema Negus Primary School, now known as Sarah Arebu Tahir Primary School, tells a story of hope and shared purpose.

 The Sarah Arebu Tahir Foundation (SATF) was established in California, US in memory of a young girl named Sarah, whose dream was to become a teacher and help others through education.
-In 2025, Partners in Education Ethiopia began working closely with the Sarah Arebu Tahir Foundation, along with the South Wollo Zone Education Department and the Albuko Woreda Education Office to build a new school designed to be safe, welcoming, and inspiring for young children.
-The project consisted of three new classroom blocks, each with four bright, fully furnished classrooms, along with a science laboratory where students can learn by doing, and a modern library filled with more than 2,000 age-appropriate books.
-An additional block of three furnished classrooms was built, and sports materials and an improved water system were provided, helped create a healthier and more positive school environment.
+In 2025, Partners in Education Ethiopia collaborated with SATF, along with the South Wollo Zone Education Department and the Albuko Woreda Education Office to build a new school.
+The project consisted of four new classroom blocks, for a total of 15 fully furnished classrooms, a science laboratory, and a modern library filled with more than 2,000 age-appropriate books.

 Students began learning in their new school in September 2025, with enrollment of 220 pre-primary children, 591 primary students (Grades 1–8), and 14 children with special needs.
 The construction process created local employment opportunities, helping families earn income, build skills, and take pride in their contribution to the school.